VictorTaelin/PureState/README.md

 // Those above output "1", "2", "[1, 2, 3]"

-// If you change a stateful vriable, all variables that depend on it are updated.
+// If you change a stateful variable, all variables that depend on it are updated.

 x(10); // sets x to 10